Frequently Asked Questions

 What is a Certificate of Clearance?
 Do I need one?

-A Certificate of Clearance is verification that you have not been convicted of a felony, a condition which would prevent you from being issued a credential by California law.
+A Certificate of Clearance is verification that you have not been convicted of a felony, a condition which would prevent you from being issued a teaching credential by California law.
 Students who fail to submit a Certificate of Clearance may not be admitted or may have their admission delayed.
-A valid emergency permit or current California Teaching Credential will be accepted in lieu of a Certificate of Clearance.
+A valid substitute teaching permit or current California Multiple Subject or Single Subject Credential will be accepted in lieu of a Certificate of Clearance.

 When must I satisfy the U.S. Constitution requirement?